projects

 ARTS UNIVERSITY PLYMOUTH I UK

-Program leader for new BA (Hons) Contemporary Media Practice at Arts University Plymouth, UK.
+Program leader of new BA (Hons) Contemporary Media Practice, Arts University Plymouth, UK.

 — Projects: Media Lab, MIXarts